stormpath/stormpath-spring-boot-react-example/README.md

 # React App with Spring Boot

-This is the code developed in the tutorial on creating a React App using Spring Boot.
+This is the code developed in the blog post on creating a React App using Spring Boot.
+You can read blog post [here](https://stormpath.com/blog/crud-application-react-spring-boot-user-authentication)

 ### Requirements